 US President-elect Donald Trump has said on numerous occasions that he wants to see the war in Lebanon end by the time he takes office on January 20.

-Jerusalem’s concern is that Israel would not agree to this deal.
-The US might not veto a UN Security Council resolution dealing with Lebanon that would be adverse to its interests.
+Jerusalem’s concern is that were Israel not to agree to this deal, the US might not veto a UN Security Council resolution dealing with Lebanon that would be adverse to its interests.

 The degradation of Hezbollah’s capabilities

-The cost of this ask on the reservists, their families, and their finances is exceptionally high, let alone the cost to the country’s economy.
+The cost of this is on the reservists, their families, and their finances is exceptionally high, let alone the cost to the country’s economy.

 The weapons economy